Saravanakrish97/Resources/README.md

-# Chala ja Bhai..There is nothing here for you
+# Chala ja Bhai..Nothing here for you